Memory-based Deep Reinforcement Learning for POMDPs: Proposed Approach

-where $o^{0}$ and $a^{0}$ are the zero-valued dummy observation and action with the same dimension as that of the normal observation and action.
-As defined in Eq. \ref{eq:history_definition}, if history length $l \geq 1$ and time step $t\geq 1$, the history $h_{t}^{l}$ at time $t$ is defined as the past $l$ (observation, action) pairs, otherwise no history is used and zero-valued dummy (observation, action) are used as input to the memory component.
+where $o^{0}$ and $a^{0}$ are the zero-valued dummy observation and action vectors with the same dimensions as those of the normal observation and action.
+As defined in Eq. \ref{eq:history_definition}, if history length $l \geq 1$ and time step $t\geq 1$, the history $h_{t}^{l}$ at time $t$ is defined as the past $l$ (observation, action) pairs, otherwise no history is used and zero-valued dummy vectors (observation, action) are used as input to the memory component.